 What is Egg Sharing?

-*If you need ICSI, there is a charge of £600 for this treatment (less than half the usual cost of up to £1,200).
+*If you need ICSI, there is a charge of £600 for this treatment (less than half the usual cost).

 If you have any questions about egg sharing or how to start treatment please contact our experienced team who will be happy to help.

-Egg sharing offers you the chance to receive your own IVF treatment in the most cost-effective way possible, whilst helping another woman with the life-changing gift of donor eggs they need to achieve their dream of becoming a mother.
+Egg sharing offers you the opportunity to help another woman with the life-changing gift of donor eggs they need to achieve their dream of becoming a mother.

 There is a huge shortage of donor eggs in the UK.
 For women who have a low egg reserve, those who have experienced an early menopause, or been made infertile after life-saving cancer treatment, donor eggs offer the only hope of conception.